 The envelope, please.

-The winners of the Bethesda Painting Awards are in, and the top four winners, chosen from a pool of eight finalists, have been awarded a total of $14,000.
+The winners of the Bethesda Painting Awards are in, and the top four winners, have been awarded a total of $14,000.

 The juried art competition was established in 2005 by Bethesda philanthropist and community activist Carol Trawick to honor painters in the Maryland, Washington, D.C. and Virginia region.